Jesus-RA/rmi/README.md

-# RMI SERVER, Stub_File is in file folder and Stub_Hello is in stub folder
+# RMI SERVER, FileImpl_Stub.class is in file folder and Hello_Stub.class is in hello folder

 ### Ejecución rmi